 - Feasibility Conference, which is optional but highly recommended.

 - Submit the application package.
 Refer to the Application Package Instructions, ARU-21 (PDF).
-Download the application, FM ARU-01 (PDF) from this website.
+Download the application, Form 3242 (PDF) from this website.

 - Obtain the ARU's written Notice to Start of Construction.
 Construction shall NOT commence until ARU issues a written approval to begin construction.